-By Cat Troi.
-Last Updated 12th May 2022.
+By Jo Jeffries.
+Last Updated 27th June 2022.
 Welcome to our guide to NHS accident at work compensation.
 In it, we discuss NHS injury at work compensation in depth.
 We provide details of how you could suffer a back injury at work for the NHS and other injuries.
 We also look at the NHS injury at work policy.
 Finally, we answer common questions about making a claim against the NHS for an accident at work that wasn’t your fault, and how we could help with an NHS claim.

-In the sections below, you will find a guide to making NHS accident at work claims if you have suffered a NHS workplace accident.
+In the sections below, you will find a guide to making NHS accident at work claims if you have suffered an NHS workplace accident.
 You will learn all about the concept of eligibility, and why you may be able to make a claim.
-We have also provided examples of work place accidents that could possible happen and why the NHS could be liable to pay compensation.
+We have also provided examples of workplace accidents that could possibly happen and why the NHS could be liable to pay compensation.

 Contact Us About An Injury At Work For NHS Workers